Why RV Insurance Is Different from Auto Insurance

 What RV Insurance Covers

 - Liability coverage pays for bodily injury and property damage you cause to others while operating your RV.
+If you want extra protection beyond your policy limits, an umbrella policy can extend your coverage.

 - Collision coverage helps pay to repair or replace your RV after an accident with another vehicle or object.